 Effective December 1, 2018, the Corporation has a nine-year and nine-month space license agreement with the New York State Office of General Services that expires on August 31, 2028 for space in common with the New York State Department of Public Service (DPS) for conducting its programs.
-The base license expense is recognized on a straight-line method over the life of the agreement rather than in accordance with the actual license payment made.
-Occupancy expense recorded that exceeds amounts paid is recorded as deferred rent on the statement of financial position, which represents the adjustment to future years' license payments as a result of using the straight-line method.
-Deferred rent was \$4,677 and \$39,365 as of December 31, 2021 and December 31, 2020, respectively.
-Occupancy costs and related charges totaled \$56,243 and \$82,305 for the years ended December 31, 2021 and December 31, 2020, respectively.
+Occupancy costs and related charges totaled \$65,993 and \$56,243 for the years ended December 31, 2022 and December 31, 2021, respectively.
 During the license period, the Corporation is permitted to use the furniture, electronic, and computer equipment in the licensed space.
 The use of some of this equipment is subject to an additional monthly charge.
-Minimum aggregate annual base rental payments under the lease are as follows: 2022: \$57,681, 2023: \$58,667, 2024 through 2027: \$60,639 and 2028: \$40,426.